37 Funniest Books of All Time

 Will Not Attend: Lively Stories of Detachment

 Adam Resnick masters the hilarity of woebegone cynicism in this series of stories that includes a riff on avoiding parties as a child and resisting his fellow second-graders—especially boys “with their cretinous obsession with weaponry and construction vehicles.”
 Get ready for witty writing that pulls you into tales about being neurotic, human, and comically anti-social.
+If you’re loving these funny books, you might also want to check out these scariest books of all time.

 The Misadventures of Awkward Black Girl

 Issa Rae, of the hit HBO show Insecure, recounts what it’s like to be a social misfit in a way that’s effortlessly lovable and totally relatable.
 Her book shares a name with the hit web series that catapulted her to stardom.
-Being awkward is rarely this brilliant, brave and beautiful, and in Rae’s insightful writing, it’s also incredibly funny.
+Being awkward is rarely this brilliant, brave, and beautiful, and in Rae’s insightful writing, it’s also incredibly funny.
 Check out these 10 books written by female authors every woman should read in her lifetime.

 It Looked Different on the Model: Epic Tales of Impending Shame and Infamy